lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 ComfyUI-Inpaint-CropAndStitch

-Copyright (c) 2024, Luis Quesada Torres - https://github.com/lquesada | www.luisquesada.com
+Copyright (c) 2024-2025, Luis Quesada Torres - https://github.com/lquesada | www.luisquesada.com

 Check ComfyUI here: https://github.com/comfyanonymous/ComfyUI

 # Overview

-"✂️  Inpaint Crop" is a node that crops an image before sampling.
-The context area can be specified via the mask, expand pixels and expand factor or via a separate (optional) mask.
+The '✂️ Inpaint Crop' and '✂️ Inpaint Stitch' nodes enable inpainting only on masked area very easily

-"✂️  Inpaint Stitch" is a node that stitches the inpainted image back into the original image without altering unmasked areas.
+"✂️  Inpaint Crop" crops the image around the masked area, taking care of pre-resizing the image if desired, extending it for outpainting, filling mask holes, growing or blurring the mask, cutting around a larger context area, and resizing the cropped area to a target resolution.

-"✂️  Extend Image for Outpainting" is a node that extends an image and masks in order to use the power of Inpaint Crop and Stich (rescaling, blur, blend, restitching) for outpainting.
+The cropped image can be used in any standard workflow for sampling.

-"✂️  Resize Image Before Inpainting" is a node that resizes an image before inpainting, for example to upscale it to keep more detail than in the original image.
+Then, the "✂️  Inpaint Stitch" node stitches the inpainted image back into the original image without altering unmasked areas.

 The main advantages of inpainting only in a masked area with these nodes are:
-  - It's much faster than sampling the whole image.
+  - It is much faster than sampling the whole image.
   - It enables setting the right amount of context from the image for the prompt to be more accurately represented in the generated picture.
   - It enables upscaling before sampling in order to generate more detail, then stitching back in the original picture.
   - It enables downscaling before sampling if the area is too large, in order to avoid artifacts such as double heads or double bodies.
   - It enables forcing a specific resolution (e.g. 1024x1024 for SDXL models).
-  - It doesn't modify the unmasked part of the image, not even passing it through VAE encode and decode.
+  - It does not modify the unmasked part of the image, not even passing it through VAE encode and decode.
-  - The nodes take care of good blending.
+  - It takes care of blending automatically.

 # Video Tutorial